visualbasic6/chatter/readme.md

 <i><b>note</b>: chatter needs to be updated to store full urls somewhere that are associated with their keywords and timestamps - and probably also crawl the urls upon their discovery to fully mirror content. this could/should come in a nearby update.</i>

-chatter is presently best reserved for something like casually sitting in a telegram group and running collaborative intel; e.g. investors overseeing news related to specific markets. it does not store post content locally. you would need to perform additional crawling or make edits to chatter. the benefit of reporting discoveries to telegram groups is that telegram crawls urls that chatter discovers and displays image and text previews of their urls.
+chatter is presently best reserved for something like casually sitting in a telegram group and running collaborative intel; e.g. investors overseeing news related to specific markets. it does not store post content locally. currently you would need to make edits to chatter and perform additional crawling.

+the benefit of reporting discoveries to telegram groups is that telegram crawls the urls chatter presents it with and displays relevant text and image data associated with the content.

 the 3 queries chatter makes every N minutes are